databrickslabs/mosaic/docs/source/api/raster-functions.rst

 rst_worldtorastercoord
 **********************

-.. function:: rst_worldtorastercoord(raster, xworld, yworld)
+.. function:: rst_worldtorastercoord(tile, xworld, yworld)

-    Computes the raster coordinates of the world coordinates.
+    Computes the raster tile coordinates of the world coordinates.
     The raster coordinates are the pixel coordinates of the raster.
     The world coordinates are the coordinates in the CRS of the raster.
     The coordinates are resolved using GeoTransform.